helium/HIP/0019-third-party-manufacturers.md

 # Unresolved Questions

-- How are manufacturers who fail to live up to expectations kicked out of the program?
-Just stop key issuance?
-Who decides?
+- Details of key issuance and/or revocation systems, as highlighted above.
+These are deferred to future proposals.

 # Deployment Impact